 Book Stacks – Assignment One

 A few weeks ago, while giving a tour of the U of G campus, I ended up getting lost in the library.
 As I searched for the exit, I ended up in the basement of the library – a place I always found myself too nervous to enter previously.
 I wandered the space and curiously approached the bookshelves.
 The basement is home to lots of government publications and periodicals with topics ranging from natural resources to psychological journals to food consumption.
 I found this collection extremely interesting due to the richness of its history, as well as the feeling of loneliness that accompanied it.
 The sign-out cards hint that most of this collection of literature has not been touched in years – decades even.
-For these reasons I chose to isolate the basement of the library as my first focus for the bookstack assignment.
+For these reasons, I chose to isolate the basement of the library as my first focus for the bookstack assignment.

 My process started with finding an area that would be suitable for photos, while also not bothering any students who may be working in the space.
-After I found a spot to set up, I browsed several shelves of text, and picked out titles that I thought sounded interesting.
+After I found a spot to set up, I browsed several shelves of text and picked out titles that I thought sounded interesting.
 I found it much easier to work with books that had short titles compared to longer titles, so as I returned to the shelves to pick out more books I tried to focus on titles one to three words long.

-For the weather component I found titles that were organized based on season.
+For the weather component, I found titles that were organized based on season.
 I find it interesting how seasons and weather are a telling sign of the passage of time, yet also highlight the cyclical nature of time itself.
 Even the university uses seasons to express the passage of time from one semester to another, while also bringing to light the cyclical nature of a school setting.

-The equipment that I used to take my photos included a DSLR camera borrowed from the Univeristy, as well as a ringlight that I brought from home.
+The equipment that I used to take my photos included a DSLR camera borrowed from the university, as well as a ringlight that I brought from home.
 It was fun to play around with the camera settings and lighting, and I think in the end I got several usable photos.
-I am not very experienced with photography, but as I started to get used to the camera settings I found that my images came out much better than I inticipated.
+I am not very experienced with photography, but as I started to get used to the camera settings I found that my images came out much better than I anticipated.
 There is certainly a huge learning curve when it comes to using a DSLR in comparison to a simple point-and-shoot camera, but the payoff is very evident.